shopstack-projects/shopstack-security-hmac/README.md

     .map(key -> key + "=" + queryParams.get(key))
     .collect(joining("&"));

-// You can verify the request using the HMAC and message. boolean result = new HmacVerifier(sharedSecret).apply(hmac, message);
+// Verify the request using the HMAC and message. boolean result = new HmacVerifier(sharedSecret).apply(hmac, message);

 if (!result) {